 - MasterWbTX

 - MasterWbRX

 - ReadTxDataFromMemory_2

 - WriteRxDataToMemory

 - MasterAccessFinished

 - cyc_cleared

+- tx burst

+- rx burst

 When a Receiver receives data from the Ethernet and needs to store it to the memory, it asserts the WriteRxDataToMemory signal.
 Write access can start immediately or is delayed (depending if another access is already in progress, the type of the previous access and number of requested accesses).
 MasterWbRX is set to 1 when receiver uses the WISHBONE bus.